We have been granted certificates for our efforts for sustainability

 - All of the waste from our Arctic Sled Dog Centre is composted.
 We’re doing research in partnership with the Muonio municipality in a bioenergy project that studies the options of turning this organic waste into energy.

-- We have electric car charging points at two of our resorts and are researching the potential benefits of introducing them at all of our properties.
+- We have electric car charging point in Harriniva Adventure Resort and we are researching the potential benefits of introducing them to all of our properties.

 - We recycle and reduce waste in all our hotels and wilderness cabins.